Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Introduction

 Accordingly, we aim to reveal not only \emph{what} kinds of utterances populate science classroom discourse, but \emph{how} the cognitive quality of student contributions varies across instructional contexts and over the course of a lesson.
 By combining automated classification with discourse pattern analysis --- co-occurrence profiling, lag-sequential teacher-move analysis, and Cognitive Complexity Index (CCI) time series --- we seek to provide both a scalable coding tool and actionable insights for instructional design.

-Our principal contributions are: \begin{itemize} \item A revised RC coding scheme that collapses the original CDAT 6-class scheme along theoretically motivated boundaries, improving learnability without sacrificing framework traceability. \item A cross-conditioned dual-head RoBERTa-base model that jointly classifies UT and RC with symmetric task conditioning. $\geq$15\% of the dominant class count. \item A comprehensive discourse pattern analysis including session-level CCI time series and lag-sequential teacher-move to student-reasoning analysis. \item A human vs. pseudo-label comparison of discourse-level findings, revealing positional annotation bias as the likely source of the end-of-lession CCI rebound in human annotations. \end{itemize}
+Our principal contributions are: \begin{itemize} \item A revised RC coding scheme that collapses the original CDAT 6-class scheme along theoretically motivated boundaries, improving learnability without sacrificing framework traceability. \item A cross-conditioned dual-head RoBERTa-base model that jointly classifies UT and RC with symmetric task conditioning. \item A comprehensive discourse pattern analysis including session-level CCI time series and lag-sequential teacher-move to student-reasoning analysis. \item A human vs. pseudo-label comparison of discourse-level findings, revealing positional annotation bias as the likely source of the end-of-lesson CCI rebound in human annotations. \end{itemize}